 The governor for safeguarding arrangements is named on the front cover of this document.
 This governor takes strategic responsibility at governing board level for safeguarding arrangements in our school.
-The governing board ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place.
+The governing board ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).